MusicaNova Orchestra Policy for Educational Outreach and Collaboration

 Individual instrumentalists will sit in with the orchestra and/or vocal ensembles will provide choral music as appropriate.
 This requires long-range planning with orchestra programming, as well as preparation of student resources.
 Student artists will need a high level of skill, and must commit to a rigorous preparation, rehearsal, and performance schedule for each concert.

-History of MusicaNova’s Educational Outreach and Collaboration
+Educational Outreach and Collaboration History

 In recent years, the MusicaNova Orchestra (MNO) has conducted a number of outreach activities with schools.
 MNO Conductor Warren Cohen, a MNO Composition Fellow, and an Orchestra or Young Artist concert soloist visit schools or other venues shortly before a concert to talk about their experiences as musicians and to demonstrate some of their playing.
 In recent seasons over 700 student and faculty lives have been touched on each visit day.